kaidez/kaidez.github.io/_posts/2011-03-21-css3-pie-link-tutorial.md

 We create a link with a class name of “links” so it responds based on the CSS code above when rolled over as well as rolled off.

 9) If you review PIEpage.html in Chrome, it should look like this:
 ![][6]

 But if you review it in Internet Explorer 8 or lower, it should look like this:
 ![][7]

 CSS3 PIE will neaten things up for us.

 10)   Add code to the a.links class so it looks like this:
-{% prism css %}
+<pre><code class="language-css">
 a.links {
   padding: 5px 10px;
   color:#fff;